 Tõlluste Manor was founded in 1528 when the Bishop of Oesel-Wiek (Saare – Lääne), G. von Tiesenhausen, expropriated the land.
 During the second half of the 16th century, the neighbouring Tõlsen lands were added.
 In 1590 Matthias Budde acquired the property.
 The manor apparently got its name from the Tõlsen family.
 However, another legend is that the manor received its name from Saaremaa’s folk hero, the giant Suur Tõll.
 He fought many battles around the island against devils and fiends.
 Big Tõll is supposed to be buried close by.

-The coats of arms of Godslev son, Friedrich and his wife, Anna Urup, are in the back wall of the mansion (F.B.A.V 1646).
+The coats of arms of Godslev son, Friedrich and his wife, Karen Urup, are in the back wall of the mansion (F.B.A.V 1646).

 It is believed that the manor was ruined in 1704, during the Great Northern War.
 According to Tina part of the cellars date back to the period before that war.